kevinding0218/InterviewDocuments/Q and A/BQ/Salary.md

 - **Bouns structure**: how does that work?
 When is the payout, is it once a year or twice a year,
 - **Is there any other bonus on top of**, you know, what you guys offer and things like
 #### For companies that don't offer a bonus
 - Hey since you don't offer me any bonuses, what I want to be mindful of this inflation, and you know living costs are just keep going up.
-So essentially if I don't take this into consideration now, the longer I stay with the company, essentially the less my take-home pay is going to be, and **I don't want to be in a position where salary is a thing for me to have to leave the company**, so I hope you understand where I'm coming from.
+So essentially if I don't take this into consideration now, the longer I stay with the company, essentially the less my take-home pay is going to be, and **What I really want to focus on is a job where I can use my skills and enjoy the work I do every day, that's whay fulfills., I don't want to be in a position where salary is a thing for me to have to leave the company**, so I hope you understand where I'm coming from.
 #### Comminucate via Email
 - This is a lot of good information, let me just take some time to process all of this and get back to you later.
 Would that make sense for you/would that work for you?
 #### Negotiate